The Best Eggless Chocolate Cake — Moist, Rich & Foolproof

 Can I use self-rising flour?

-Yes, in that case, omit the baking powder called in the recipe.
+Yes, in that case, omit the baking powder called for in the recipe.

 Can I make cupcakes with this recipe?